zakvarty/threshold_paper_code/README.md

 QQ and PP plots are constructed on Gaussian and exponential margins based on magnitudes exceeding 3 thresholds: one below both threshold levels, one between the threshold levels and one above both.
 These threshold values are set on line 86 to be `thresholds_vec =  c(0.5, 1.15, 1.85)`.
 The plots above 1.15ML and 1.85ML are currently used in the paper.

+### 05_threshold_selection simulation/
+This directory contains the code required to run the simulation studies in Section 5 of the paper.
+These simulations are computationally intensive and  have been written for implementation on a remote computing cluster.

+The experiments are initially organised by threshold type: constant, stepped or change-point.
+Within these, options for hard or phased censoring are investigated for some threshold types.

+For each experiment two directories exist:
+ `./directory_name/` is pushed to the computing cluster and selects thresholds for many simulated catalogues of the same structure (structure and selection method vaires between experiments). `./directory_name_pulled/` is pulled from the computing cluster.
+It is in this directory that the plots are constructed by running `plots.R. `

+_NB: In the git repo these directories will appear to be the same since data files are not version controlled.
+However, in the local version these are different.
+The empty (pushable) version is kept to make re-running the experiments easier when revisions are required._

+To be clear, the workflow when re-running each experiment is:

+    1. Check that `submit.sh` has correct limits on core use and will email on completion;
+    2. Upload the directory without '_pulled' to STORM and 'qsub submit.sh' ;
+    3. When code completed, pull the storm directory to 'directory_name_pulled';
+    4. Within the pulled directory, run 'plots.R' to create the plots to be included in the paper.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)